-GOVT-636Formation of Federal Indian Policy (3) Course Level: Graduate
+GOVT-636 Formation of Federal Indian Policy (3) Course Level: Graduate

 Formation of Federal Indian Policy (3) Offered as part of the Washington Internships for Native Students (WINS) program.
 The development of American Indian/Alaskan Native public policy, starting with an overview of international legal and theological underpinnings from early Colonial to the present time.
-Includes study of the Constitutional arguments for Congressional plenary power over Indian affairs, and review of the treaty-making, allotment, termination, Reorganization Act, and self-determination eras of Federal Indian policy, concluding with contemporary legislation such as the Indian Gaming Regulatory Act and Indian Child Welfare Act.
-Usually offered every summer.
+Includes study of the Constitutional arguments for Congressional plenary power over Indian affairs, and review of the treaty-making, allotment, termination, Reorganization Act, and self-determination eras of Federal Indian policy, concluding with contemporary legislation such as the Indian Gaming Regulatory Act and Indian Child We lf are Act.
+Usually Offered: summer.
 Restriction: WINS program.